jcortell/blog/content/post/2022-04-08-lunch-marchesa.md

 <!--more-->

+After visiting the [Castello di Gabbiano](https://www.castellogabbiano.it/) in San Casciano - Val di Pesa, we went in our Jeep to Impruneta’s hills, Florence.

-In Impruneta’s hills, Florence, and with splendid views over the Chianti hills, Giovanna showed us the [Fattoria di Bagnolo](https://www.bartolinibaldelli.it/bagnolo-winery_fattoria-bagnolo_page_en.html)'s wines and olive oil and invited us to her home.
+With splendid views over the Chianti hills, Giovanna showed us the [Fattoria di Bagnolo](https://www.bartolinibaldelli.it/bagnolo-winery_fattoria-bagnolo_page_en.html)'s wines and olive oil and invited us to her home.

 Dating back to 1419, when this estate was called "Al Fonte', it belonged to Machiavelli family from 1458 to 1585.
 Now it's filled with art and enchanting little corners with breathtaking views.